mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

     ```

 !!! note "Dropping a Predictor"
-    If you want to drop a predictor, run the command `DROP PREDICTOR predictor_name;`.
+    If you want to drop a predictor, run the command `DROP MODEL predictor_name;`.

 #### Predictor Status